We have aimed to make Half-Life 2 feel as native and fluid in VR as we possibly can. Our interactions and UX are highly inspired by Half-Life: Alyx.

-By default, you move around in the world with the joystick on your off hand - left for right handers or right for left handers.
-The main hand joystick controls turning.
+Smooth locomotion is enabled by default, which means you move around in the world with the off-hand joystick and the main hand joystick controls turning.
 We support both snap and smooth turning.
-By default, jumping is up on the main hand joystick and crouch toggle will eventually be on stick down.
-All of these bindings can be customized via SteamVR controller bindings.
+All the bindings can be customized via SteamVR controller bindings.

-Since HL2 is a faster paced game and some people may not enjoy the frantic nature of manual reloading in intense firefights, we will eventually also implement a quick reload option.
+Since HL2 is a faster-paced game and some people may not enjoy the frantic nature of manual reloading in intense firefights, we have also implemented a quick reload option.

-In HL2 you spend a good deal of your time in certain levels on the airboat or the jeep.
-These vehicle rides can be fairly intense even in the flat game and are a challenge to stomach in VR even for experienced players.
+In HL2 you spend a good deal of your time in certain levels in the airboat or buggy.
+These vehicle rides can be fairly intense even in the flat game and are a challenge to stomach in VR, even for some experienced players.

 We have done our best to smooth the view during those rides to minimize motion sickness.
 All of those little bumps and shakes that the airboat feels are filtered out, and the view is kept constantly upright.

 Even so, the rides still require strong VR legs.
-For players who struggle with this, we intend to offer an option to switch the vehicle rides to a projected 2D view.
-While not as immersive of an experience, it should at least allow everyone to get through the rides.
+For players who struggle with this we have implemented several comfort options, including decoupled camera control and a third person camera.
+We also intend to offer an option to switch the vehicle rides to a projected 2D view.
+While not as immersive of an experience, we hope these options help allow everyone to play through these rough rides.

-Toggle your flashlight by “tapping” your head.
-Simple and intuitive.
+Toggle your flashlight by “tapping” your head with the Use button.
+Simple!